Lone Star Treble-O-Lectric Trains

 The images above of the Chesapeake & Ohio F7, and caboose through kind courtesy of James Pugh.
 James has a very interesting site documenting the N scale Chesapeake and Ohio releases sorted by brand, type, or era: www.trainweb.org/cons/

-The images of the Chesapeake & Ohio coaches through kind courtesy of Allan Crowe who also furnished several other images.
+The images of the Chesapeake & Ohio coaches are now the correct versions through kind courtesy of Allan Crowe who also furnished several other images.
 Thank you very much, Allan.
 Mr. Crowe is a long time collector of Treble-O and has assisted Mr. Troost with his book.

 The image of the bright green D.5900 (Baby Deltic) was kindly furnished by Sean Stevens.